Jan Antonovich Berzin: Diplomatic career

 From May to November 1918, he led the political delegation of the Bolsheviks in Switzerland, which was, alongside Sweden, one of the first countries that recognized the Soviet Republic.
 However, on 12 November 1918, the Soviet mission was expelled from the area by the Swiss Federal Council on charges of espionage and revolutionary actions.
 This led to a break of relations between Moscow and Bern.
 From January to May 1919 he belonged to the short-lived Latvian Socialist Soviet Republic as the People's Commissar for Education.
 In 1919 to June 1920, he was secretary of the Executive Committee of the Communist International (ECCI).
 He was involved in the Treaty of Tartu in 1920.
 After resigning from his position at the Communist International, Berzin was repeatedly sent as ambassador to the European countries.
 He represented the interests of Soviet Russia in Finland from February 1921 onwards.
 In 1921–25, he was Deputy Head of the Diplomatic Mission in the UK.
 In June 1925 he became the successor of Adolf Joffe, the representative of the Soviet Union in Austria.
 In 1927 he was replaced by Konstantin Yurenev.

 Subsequently, he became Plenipotentiary of the Committee of Foreign Affairs of the People's Commissars of the Ukrainian SSR and a member of the Central Committee of the Communist Party of Ukraine.
 From 1929 to 1932 he was deputy head of the commission for the publication of diplomatic documents.

 Arrest and execution

 From 1932 he headed the Central Archive Administration of the USSR and was editor of the magazine "Red Archive".
-During the Great Purge, as a part of the so-called "Latvian Operation", Berzin was arrested in December 1937, and shot at the Kommunarka shooting ground on 29 August 1938 on charges of conspiring with "imperial forces".
+During the Great Purge, as a part of the so-called "Latvian Operation", Berzin was arrested in December 1937, and shot at the Kommunarka shooting ground on 29 August 1938 on charges of conspiring with "imperialistic forces".
 He was rehabilitated in 1956, during the Khrushchev Thaw.

+Family

+His wife was Roza Abramovna Garmiza, the daughter of a merchant, a member of the Socialist Revolutionary Party and later of the All-Union Communist Party (Bolsheviks).
+She was arrested on March 16, 1938, and died in custody.

+His daughter, Maya Berzina (1910-2002), was a prominent Soviet ethnographer, geographer and cartographer.